jewelsofthought/neshama/site/posts/neshama/card1.md

 ## Inner Shape

 > Many teach you about external movements, how to deal with outside forces.
 But it is the inner shape that is most important.
-For it is through the inner shape, that we experience the outer.Here we shape the inner.
+For it is through the inner shape, that we experience the outer.
+Here we shape the inner.
 We focus on the internal shape of things.
 But what occurs on the outside is of prime importance.

-As the eyes and the ears, the nose and mouth, the heart, legs and arms of G-d having a human experience - this is where you could begin to embrace and embody the truth of your existence.
+As the eyes and the ears, the nose and mouth, the heart, legs and arms of G-d having a human experience, this is where you could begin to embrace and embody the truth of your existence.

 ## Heaven